kohlschutter/junixsocket/src/site/markdown/peercreds.md

 > You can use `otool` to inspect the UUID for a binary: `otool -l <path-to-binary> | grep uuid`
 >
 > **IMPORTANT:** All Java programs using the same JVM binary share the same UUID.

+## Authenticating RMI connections with Peer Credentials

+`junixsocket-rmi` not only allows RMI connections over AF_UNIX sockets, it also makes it very easy to authenticate these connections with the help of peer credentials:

+    // Returns the peer credentials of a client calling our RMI method
+    // Helps answering the question "is the caller authorized"?
+    AFUNIXSocketCredentials credentials = RemotePeerInfo.remotePeerCredentials();

+    // Returns the peer credentials of a server providing the given remote object
+    // Helps answering the question "is the service trusted"?
+    AFUNIXSocketCredentials credentials = RemotePeerInfo.remotePeerCredentials(someRemoteObject);

+## Not supported by all platforms

+ Not all platforms support file descriptors over AF_UNIX.
+Make sure they're available using
+> `AFUNIXSocket.supports(AFUNIXSocketCapability.CAPABILITY_PEER_CREDENTIALS)`.